 In this terrifying doc, revisit the story of the Watts family murders, which occurred in Colorado in 2018.
 The film includes home video footage, social media posts and law enforcement recordings to help retell the story.

-It's not the easiest watch, but we'd say it's required viewing.
+It's not the easiest watch, but we'd call it required viewing.
 This disturbing doc sheds light on The Indianapolis Star's breaking story about Dr. Larry Nassar, who sexually assaulted at least 255 young women and girls, including gymnasts like Olympic gold medalists Aly Raisman and McKayla Maroney.

 On November 2, 2007, a 21-year-old exchange student named Meredith Kercher was found dead in a room that she shared with Amanda Knox in Perugia, Italy.
-Fast-forward to December of 2009 and Knox is found guilty of murdering Kercher—but the case doesn’t end there.
+Fast-forward to December of 2009, when Knox is found guilty of murdering Kercher—but the case doesn’t end there.
 After her conviction, she was acquitted.
 Twice.
 This documentary gives Knox a chance to tell her side of the story.

-It sounds more like the plot to a really good heist movie, but this popular docu-series follows a major art heist that went down in Boston in 1990, through the lens of eye witnesses, journalists and investigators.
+It sounds more like the plot to a really good movie, but this popular docu-series follows a major art heist that went down in Boston in 1990, through the lens of eyewitnesses, journalists and investigators.
 Two men dressed as cops actually managed to con their way into the Isabella Stewart Gardner Museum, stealing more than a dozen valuable works of art.

 If you've ever been curious to see convicted killers tell their side of the story, then this doc is right up your alley.
 Take a journey into the minds of ten death row inmates as they all give firsthand accounts of the crimes they committed and explain why.